HoganMcDonald/foundry-tiny-url/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Tech Used

-- Node
-- Express
-- MongoDB/Mongoose
-- Chai/chai-http

 ## Installation

 **To run Locally**

 Install all dependencies:
-`npm install`
+`npm install` in root directory, NOT client folder

-Have mongo running locally in the background:
+Have [mongo](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/) running locally in the background:
 `mongod`

-Run build from production server in another terminal window:
+Run server in another terminal window:
 `node index.js`

 navigate to `localhost:5000` in the browser

 **To develop react app**

+The front end was built with create-react-app and has its own package.json in the client directory.
+CRA is configured to process http requests through the node server as a proxy, but it serves the FE through its own server on another port.
+The outer node app uses the client/build directory in production and ignores the rest of the react app.

 Install all dependencies:
-`npm install`
+`npm i && cd client && npm i && cd ..`

 Start local development server:
-`npm start`
+`npm run dev`

 Build any changes into production ready files used by express server:
-`npm run build`
+`cd client && npm run build`

+## Tech Used

+- Node
+- Express
+- MongoDB/Mongoose
+- Chai/chai-http

 ## API Reference